-Domestic violence can be defined as a pattern of abusive or aggressive behavior in a relationship that is used by one partner to gain or maintain power and control over another intimate partner.
-Domestic Violence can be abusive emotionally, sexually, or psychologically.
-Domestic Violence does not only affect the victim but can affect family members, friends, and co-workers.
+Under the laws in Utah, the term "domestic violence" can be defined as a pattern of abusive or aggressive behavior in a relationship that is used by one partner to gain or maintain power and control over another intimate partner.
+Domestic Violence can be abusive emotionally, sexually, or psychologically to the victim.
+From the prosecutor's perspective, domestic violence allegations also affect family members, friends, and co-workers.

 When an officer with the Unified Police of Greater Salt Lake or another local law enforcement agency responds to a domestic violence call, the officer will make an arrest if there is probable cause to believe that: